Skip to main content

 What you will see:

-- VAT Rate field -- Your garage's default VAT rate is filled in automatically.
-You can change it for individual expenses if needed (for example, zero-rated or reduced-rate items).
+• VAT Rate field -- Your garage's default VAT rate is filled in automatically.
+You can change it for individual expenses if needed, including setting it to 0% for non-VAT expenses.

 How the calculation works: